segmentio/asm/README.md

 This package aims to provide such algorithms, optimized to leverage advanced instruction sets of modern CPUs to maximize throughput and take the best advantage of the available compute power.
-Users of the package will find functions that have often been designed to work on _array or values_, which is where SIMD and branchless algorithms shine.
+Users of the package will find functions that have often been designed to work on **array of values**, which is where SIMD and branchless algorithms shine.

 The functions in this library have been used in high throughput production